-Course title & Code Credits Credit course distributio on of the Eligibility criteria Pre-requisite of the course

-Lecture Tutorial Practical/ (if any)
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) Industrial Automation using PLC and SCADA (INDSC8A) 04 02 - 02 Course admission eligibility Basic knowledge of programming

-Practice

-Industrial 04 02 - 02 Course Basic knowledge

-Automation admission of programming

-using PLC eligibility

-and SCADA

-(INDSC8A)

 - To introduce the importance of automation techniques in manufacturing and process industries. - To impart the role of PLC in industry automation. - To understand the significance and usage of SCADA in process automation industry. - To expose to various control techniques employed in process automation.